Quansight/Quansight-website/apps/labs/posts/sympy_documentation.md

-In addition to this, we reorganized the dozens of [API reference pages](https://docs.sympy.org/latest/reference/index.html) into eight sub-categories, Basics, Code Generation, Logic, Matrices, Number Theory, Physics, Utilities, and Topics.
+In addition to this, we reorganized the dozens of [API reference pages](https://docs.sympy.org/latest/reference/index.html) into eight
+sub-categories: Basics, Code Generation, Logic, Matrices, Number Theory, Physics, Utilities, and Topics.

 # Contribution Documentation